F33RNI/FloppyCat/README.md

    1. `Delete entries from backup according to input data` - If set, those files inside the existing backup that don't exist in the input paths will be deleted. **Without this flag, files from the backup will never be deleted.** **_Default:_** `Checked`
       1. `Delete skipped entries` - If set, files in skipped paths will also be deleted from the existing backup.
 Without this flag, if files exist even in the skipped paths, they will not be deleted. **_Default:_** `Unchecked`
    2. `Create empty directories` - If set, all empty folders in the input paths will also be created in the backup. **Without this flag, only non-empty directories will be copied.** **_Default:_** `Checked`
    3. `Generate tree.txt file after backup` - If set, upon completion of the backup, a `tree.txt` file will be created with the following content:

-      ```
+      ```text
       doc/
       ├── _static/
       │   ├── embedded/